Thatching in Northumberland & County Durham

 Northumberland 1818… This thatching bill relates to work at Acton, which lies near the sea, south of Alwick.
 The job appears to be covering a ‘thrashing machine’.
 At this time these were stationary and worked by horses; so the thatcher was working on the building, that housed this new technology… The bill also shows the nomenclature, used in the craft, in Georgian Northumberland.
 The ‘scrobs’ are thatching spars, which seem to have already been paid for.
 Each ‘Thrave’ represented 24 sheaves of cereal straw.
 The ‘drawing and wetting’ (yealming) show that long straw was used.
 The ‘watling’, may represent wood for sways or liggers… The exact relationship between William and Foster Hogg is unclear, but Foster’s bill was one of five that William, was in turn, paid for; thus William may have been a builder.

-More century old, Durham thatch… ‘The Nest’, at Trow Rocks near South Shields.
+Century old, Durham thatch… ‘The Nest’, at Trow Rocks near South Shields.
 Which probably started life as a squatter’s cottage.
-And more substantial housing, in the right image; at Cotherstone.
-The far thatch being The Red Lion pub, which still stands, but no longer under a thatch…
+The thatch was still extant in the 1920’s

 The left hand cottage lay in Woodhouse Lane, Whickham, near Gateshead.
 Being built by a noted local mason, John English or ‘Lang Jack, the Tyneside Sampson’ (1800- 1860).
 Of great height and strength, he became a well known figure….
 He lived here with his family of 13 children.
 His cottage was destroyed by fire in 1907